 Here, VAR and BND represent bound and free variables, respectively, and var and bnd are defined to be the natural numbers.
 The type con is a parameter to be filled in when defining the constants used to represent an OL.
-The library then includes a series of definitions used to define the operator lambda of type $(expr \rightarrow expr) \rightarrow expr$, which provides the capability to express OL syntax using HOAS, including negative occurrences in the types of binders.
+The library then includes a series of definitions used to define the operator lambda of type $(\exp r \rightarrow \exp r) \rightarrow \exp r$, which provides the capability to express OL syntax using HOAS, including negative occurrences in the types of binders.
 Expanding its definition fully down to primitives gives the low-level de Bruijn representation, which is hidden from the user when reasoning about metatheory.
 In fact, the user only needs CON, VAR, APP, and lambda to define operators for OL syntax.
-Two other predicates from the Hybrid library will appear in the proof development, proper : expr \rightarrow Prop and abstr : (expr \rightarrow expr) \rightarrow Prop.
+Two other predicates from the Hybrid library will appear in the proof development, proper : $\exp r \rightarrow \Pr op$ and $abstr : (expr \rightarrow expr) \rightarrow \Pr op$.
 The proper predicate rules out terms that have occurrences of bound variables that do not have a corresponding binder (dangling indices).
-The abstr predicate is applied to arguments of lambda and rules out functions of type (expr \rightarrow expr) that do not encode object-level syntax, discussed further in Section 7.
+The abstr predicate is applied to arguments of lambda and rules out functions of type (expr $\rightarrow expr$) that do not encode object-level syntax, discussed further in Sect.
+7. The reader may wonder if the definition of abstr is possible given that var and bnd are natural numbers.
+It is, and this aspect is also covered in Sect.
+7.

 As mentioned, the type con is actually a parameter in the Hybrid library.
-This will become explicit when presenting Coq definitions, where we write (expr con) as the type used to express OL terms.
-The constants for Proto-Quipper will be introduced later as an inductive type called Econ and the type qexp mentioned earlier is an abbreviation for (expr Econ).
+In particular, it first appears inside a section in Hybrid.v, and as a result, outside this section, expr has type Set -> Set.
+Once con is defined, then (expr con) is the actual type (element of Set) used to express OL terms.
+In our case study, the constants for Proto-Quipper will be introduced later as an inductive type called Econ and the type qexp mentioned earlier is actually a defined term whose definition is (expr Econ).
+The type con is also a parameter to any definition that uses it.
+For example, outside this section, VAR has type forall con:Set, var -> expr con.